 .

 Posture Assessment can be enabled with the interval equal to the reauthentication timer.
-In such a case, when the original PSN becomes not available PRA failure restarts the discovery process.
+In such a case, when the original PSN becomes not available, PRA failure restarts the discovery process.

-As part of implementing an enhancement, described in CSCvi35647patch 6 for ISE 2.6 got a new feature that implements the sharing of session posture status across all the nodes in ISE deployment.
-This enhancement will be as well integrated into future releases: ISE 2.7 patches 2 and ISE 3.0.
+As part of an implemented enhancement (described in Cisco bug ID CSCvi35647 ) patch 6 for ISE 2.6 has a new feature that implements the sharing of session posture status across all the nodes in ISE deployment.

 This new feature is based on Light Session Directory (LSD) mechanism which has been introduced in ISE 2.6.
 In the newer versions, this functionality has been renamed to Light Data Distribution (LDD) Radius Session Directory.
 Light Data Distribution is enabled by default and allows the sharing of a limited session context between ISE nodes.
 There is no such thing as full session context replication between PSNs, only a limited amount of attributes shared for each session.

-The main idea behind Light Session Directory is to remove the need to execute resource expensive API calls to MNT when one of the nodes in the deployment has to figure out who is the current session owner.
-Mostly owner lookup is needed when COA flow starts.
+Mostly, owner lookup is needed when COA flow starts.
 With LDD every PSN can find an actual owner of the session from the local Radius Session Directory cache.

-This functionality contains the following elements:
+This functionality contains these elements:

 Note: General RabbitMQ terminology and architecture is outside of this document scope.